 You built yourself up from nothing; now, you have achieved goals and accumulated material things.
 But you look around, is the world a better place because of your own personal achievements?

 If not, and you care enough to even think about this, you may feel that you want to give back.
 You do not need to be wealthy to give back; you can provide the most valuable thing of all, your time, effort, and love.

-There are many opportunities to really help others by making a career change, for example, working for a charity and utilizing your skills can be of great benefit to people.
-You can take part in community events; you can help immigrants and asylum seekers in your area to establish themselves and enable them to start building their dreams.
+There are many opportunities to really help others by making a career change.
+For example, working for a charity and utilizing your skills can be of great benefit to people.
+You can participate in community events; you can help immigrants and asylum seekers in your area establish themselves and enable them to start building their dreams.
 For the world to be a better place, it needs more people to help others.

 New Experiences & Personal Growth

 Ultimately, it may simply come down to the fact that you do not want to be stuck in one single box your whole life.
 When you look back on your life and experiences, do you want to see someone who worked in insurance their entire life?
 Or do you want to see someone who worked in insurance, then became a travel writer, later became a Greenpeace activist followed by a local politician, and lastly, the chairman of the backgammon club?

 Does Making a Midlife Career Change Mean You Are Havings A Midlife Crisis?

 The answer is absolutely not.
 Making a midlife career change is what a mature, thoughtful, and intelligent person can do to enrich their lives and the lives of those around them.